rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 ## Why?

-Easily maintainable readable code is what any experienced developer wants.
+Easily maintainable and readable code is what any experienced developer wants.
 This is code that is easy to read in two months, six months, a year or more after writing it, not only for the author, but also for any other programmer.
 And since in most cases code is developed in teams - your teammates should be able to easily understand your piece of application without making efforts to decipher the written logic.

 In the same way, you will be much more comfortable to understand someone else's code if it is written as clearly as possible and conforms to a common stylistic standard accepted in the team.